Spark-love/Ignite/docs/policies/expenses.md

 ### Allowed expenses

 These two lists set out the things you’re allowed to expense based on the type of trip.
-For anything that’s not on this list, seek approval from Bailey before spending.
+For anything that’s not on this list, seek approval from Rada before spending.

 #### Job-related